nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `ls /p [dsc]`

 > default is to list all tasks
-> use -dt to list all tasks by earliest end dateTime
+> use /dt to list all tasks by earliest end dateTime
-> use -p to list all task by priority from low to high
+> use /p to list all task by priority from low to high
 > use dsc to list task in reverse order

 Examples: